growlerdev/SohCahToa/README.md

 * Angles are named with upper case double letters (AA, BB)

 The same calculated from above, calculating the hypotenuse using the Rise and Run values would be `c_ab()`

-#### Using an Angle as an Input

-If an angle is used as an input for a calculation, the angle is always the first input.

-For Example:

-To calculate the hypotenuse using the Primary Angle and the Run would be `c_AAb`